 Does COVID-19 vaccines contain microchips?

 COVID-19 vaccines DO NOT contain microchips.
-Vaccines are developed to fight against disease and are not administered to track your movement.
+Vaccines are developed to fight against disease and are not administered to track a person's movement.

 What are the long-term safety issues of the vaccines?